scolladon/sfdx-git-delta/README.md

 In CI/CD pipelines, for most of the CI/CD providers, the checkout operation fetch only the last commit of the branch currently evaluated.
 You need to fetch all the needed commits, as the plugin needs to have the branch to compare from as well, Example for Github action checkout [here](https://github.com/actions/checkout#fetch-all-history-for-all-tags-and-branches).
+If you use `-n` (`--include`) with metadata contained inside files you will need to have the full repo locally for the command to fully work.

 In CI/CD pipelines, branches are not checked out locally when the repository is cloned, so you must specify the remote prefix.
 If you do not specify the remote in CI context, the git pointer check will raise an error (as the branch is not created locally).